top of page

 • 3 min read

-Recent clinical studies have explored the effectiveness of ketamine compared to traditional antidepressants in treating depression.
-Research indicates that traditional antidepressants lead to remission—defined as the complete disappearance of depressive symptoms—in approximately 30-40% of patients following one treatment cycle.
+Remission rates: Research indicates that traditional antidepressants lead to remission—defined as the complete disappearance of depressive symptoms—in approximately 30-40% of patients following one treatment cycle.
 In contrast, ketamine shows a significantly higher remission rate of 50-75%.

-Moreover, the timeframe to achieve remission differs notably between the two treatments.
+Speed of action: The timeframe to achieve remission differs notably between the two treatments.
 Traditional antidepressants typically require 4-6 weeks to start showing effect, whereas ketamine can produce results in just a few days to a maximum of two weeks.

 Qualitative Differences in Patient Experience